Disclosure statements

 Conversation Starter.
 Ask your financial professional— What is your relevant experience, including your licenses, education, and other qualifications?
 What do these qualifications mean?

-Retail investors that open accounts will incur a commission charge that is either priced at a per-share rate or a per trade rate.
+Retail investors that open accounts at Lightspeed will incur a commission charge that are either priced at a per share rate or a per trade rate.
 The more trades that are executed in your account will result in more commission charges.
-It is the retail investor's decision to trade as they desire pursuant to their circumstances.
-A minimum commission charge will be applied to any order of less than 100 shares on the Lightspeed Trader and Sterling Trader platforms.
+It is the retail investors decision to trade as they desire pursuant to their circumstances.
+A minimum commission charge will be applied to any order of less than 100 shares on the Lightspeed Trader and Sterling Trader Pro platforms.
 Eze EMS platform will incur a minimum commission charge of $3.
-Lightspeed Web has a minimum commission of $4.50 for options orders.
-In addition, if your account has a per-share commission set up, your trades will also be subject to routing fees based on the market destination that you select.
-See pricing details.
+Lightspeed Web & Mobile has a minimum commission of $1 for options orders.
+In addition, if your account has a per share commission set up, your trades will also be subject to routing fees based on the market destination that you select.

 Conversation Starter.
 Ask your financial professional— Help me understand how these fees and costs might affect my investments.